avallbona/Impostor/README.rst

 TODO/Wishlist
 -------------
+- add support for log in with emails
 - record when impostor logs out*
 - mark "hijacked" requests (so impostor can tell when he is using website as somebody else and avoid doing something stupid or that you can limit what is